 Injured in an Accident?
 Contact a Toronto Accident Firm

 If you or your loved one were seriously injured in a car or bicycle accident, contact a lawyer for counsel.
-If you reside in or near Toronto, we invite you to call our injury lawyers at Preszler Law.
+If you reside in or near Toronto, we invite you to call our injury lawyers at Preszler Injury Lawyers.
 Our team of qualified legal counselors has been helping accident victims for more than 50 years.
-We can review your case, walk you through the appropriate legal process, and help you pursue the compensation and benefits to which you’re entitled.
+After reviewing your case, we may be able to walk you through the appropriate legal process, and help you pursue the compensation and benefits to which you’re entitled.

-Contact Preszler Law today at 1-800-JUSTICE® for a free, no-obligation initial legal consultation.
+Contact Preszler Injury Lawyers today at 1-800-JUSTICE® for a free, no-obligation initial legal consultation.